audioxide/data/data/posts/20201104-reviews-nothing-the-great-dismal.md

 review: >-
   By and large *The Great Dismal* listens like something out of the gentle giant school of rock, serving up heavy riffs and thumping rhythms with all the awkward, stuttering grace of a class nerd with horn-rimmed glasses.
 I’m a fan of the sound, but the album does lay it on a bit thick at times.

   Power chord fans will be well supplied here.
 “Catch a Fade” isn’t far off [Pixies](/reviews/pixies-doolittle/) or Weezer when it comes to easy listening.
-The solo would sound right at home on [*the Blue Album*](/reviews/weezer-the-blue-album/).
+The solo would sound right at home on [*The Blue Album*](/reviews/weezer-the-blue-album/).
 When Nothing give their instruments space to shimmer and shine rather than crunch, like on “April Ha Ha”, the results are hard to argue with.
 It’s a thumping yet chummy ride.

   It’s all just a touch too heavy.
 After the final few tracks I feel like I’m soaring through the great cosmos with a killer migraine.
 Is that a bad thing?
 I don’t know any more.
 After multiple listens I'm still not entirely sure whether I like “Bernie Sanders” because it’s a good song or because I like Bernie Sanders.